Our team of seasoned industry veterans can anticipate your study challenges and proactively seek solutions.

 King holds a bachelor’s degree in psychology from the University of North Carolina at Wilmington and is certified in nonprofit management from Duke University.

-As Senior Vice President, Clinical Operations, Claudia Christian leads the overall direction and strategic implementation of program execution for all clinical research activities at FHI Clinical.
+As Senior Vice President, Clinical Operations, Claudia Christian leads the overall direction and implementation of program execution for all clinical research activities at FHI Clinical.
 As an executive leader, she supports launch demands, strategic decisions on growth and service offerings, and pandemic response throughout the Americas, Africa and Asia.

 Christian has worked in clinical research across multiple indications for more than 25 years.
-She previously served as Vice President, Global Operations at ClinicalRM, and as Director Strategic Partnerships at PAREXEL.
+Prior to joining FHI Clinical, she served as Vice President, Global Operations and as Director Strategic Partnerships in subsequent large commercial CROs.
 She has held multiple positions from fieldwork to management at small and large biopharmaceutical companies, to scaling global clinical trials within niche CRO from phase I-IV, to leading mergers & acquisitions (M&A) strategy and execution.

 Vice President, Global Strategy

 With more than twenty years of experience in clinical research monitoring and management, Ghiorghis Belai serves as FHI Clinical’s Vice President, Global Strategy.
 In this role, Belai is responsible for managing FHI Clinical’s relationships with sponsors and sites, and he works on project feasibility to ensure optimal implementation of trials.